 Scientist, Samantha Tol, who worked on this research says that protecting these animals is very important.
 “We need to make sure that we are doing whatever we can to protect dugong and green sea turtles, because clearly these two animals are important to the health and resilience of seagrass,” says Tol.

-Based on an original article by Carolyn Cowan, published on Mongabay.com:
+This story was adapted for Mongabay Kids by Megan Strauss.
+It is based on an article by Carolyn Cowan, published on Mongabay.com:

 Related scientific papers: